foreverphoenix/the-phoenix-flavour/content/skyrim-se/lotf/installation.md

 The reinstallation also serves the purpose of relocating the game files to a better directory.
 Using UAC protected folders (such as `C:\Program Files\` or `C:\Program Files x86\`) for the game or any modding tools has a risk of causing issues down the line.
 It is best to avoid those folders to begin with.

-> Most Wabbajack list curators, myself included, will not provide support for people that disregard this warning and use UAC protected folders anyway.

-Note that this does not include the Steam client.
+> This does not include the Steam client.
 Most people will have it installed under `C:\Program Files x86\Steam\` which is completely fine.

 Skyrim SE and Legends of the Frost (Mod Organizer 2) should be installed on the same hard drive.
 Ideally that hard drive would be an SSD to reduce loading times and eliminate stuttering.